 Weight: 420 g/14.8 oz.

-One of the best budget deals for a Nikon D5600.
-That all-in-one lens is practical with the same features as the previously mentioned Nikon lens, but here the focal length is up to 105mm.
-It’s more lightweight than Nikon 18-200mm and also a bit cheaper alternative.
+The all-in-one lens is practical and has the same features as the previously mentioned Nikon lens, but here, the focal length is up to 105mm.
+It’s more lightweight than Nikon 18-200mm and a cheaper alternative.

-As the previous Nikon zoom, it also offers image stabilization and a silent wave AF motor.
+Like the previous Nikon Zoom, it also offers image stabilization and a silent wave AF motor.
 Getting these from a very cheap lens is a huge win.
 Vibration Reduction (image stabilization) is a huge help when taking snaps on the go without the need to set up a tripod all the time.

 9. Nikon AF-S DX Micro-NIKKOR 40mm f/2.8G